areebmajeed/fernico/README.md

 </p>

 ## About Fernico ##
-Just a simple MVC skeleton framework developed with simplicity at the core.
+Just a simple MVC framework developed with simplicity at the core.
 Fernico is easy to use, fast to setup and great for small projects.
 If you're building a massive application, please consider using frameworks such as Laravel, Symfony, Yii or CakePHP.

 ## Features ##